US government witness in FIFA trial said Fox, Televisa paid bribes

 It is the first trial to emerge from the U.S. probe into corruption surrounding FIFA, soccer's world governing body.

 Alejandro Burzaco, former head of sports marketing company Torneos y Competencias, named the companies while being questioned by a prosecutor in Brooklyn federal court.
-Torneos y Competencias and Fox Sports, a unit of News Corp , jointly owned a sports marketing venture, T&T Sports Marketing Ltd.
+Torneos y Competencias and Fox Sports, a unit of Twenty-First Century Fox Inc, jointly owned a sports marketing venture, T&T Sports Marketing Ltd.

 The companies, which were not charged by U.S. prosecutors in the case, did not immediately respond to requests for comment.